wcklyaditya/ekcle/README.md

 # ekcle
-Display Power/Speed/Cadence from static bike trainer
+Chrome app to Display Power/Speed/Cadence from static bike trainer.
+ANT+ or BLE(not available at the moment)